mhsdeveloper/psc-full/install/install.md

 Login to Wordpress and go to the "Tools" menu, "Network Setup".
 Follow the instructions for creating a network; you will have to and a few more lines of code by the comment /* more code here */; Wordpress will instruct you.

-Logout, and login to see the changes.
+Logout and login to see the changes.

 Lastly, we need to enable our plugin and theme to be available to all sites in the Wordpress multisite install.
 Login to Wordpress, and at top corner under "My Sites", find "Network Admin" and "Themes".
 In the page that loads, make sure the "psc1" theme is enable for the network.